Metropolitan Police role in the news media phone hacking scandal: Victims not notified or information not released to them

 As of June 2011, according to The Guardian, Scotland Yard is believed to still have hundreds of thousands of documents obtained during investigations into private investigator Jonathan Rees.
-Rick Davies, reporter for The Guardian, believes review of these "boxloads" of paperwork could expose explosive new evidence of illegal news-gathering by the News of the World and other news organizations.
+Nick Davies, reporter for The Guardian, believes review of these "boxloads" of paperwork could expose explosive new evidence of illegal news-gathering by the News of the World and other news organizations.
 According to his sources, confidential information sold to newspapers may have been obtained through blagging, burglaries, bribery, and blackmail, sometimes involving corrupt customs officers, VAT inspectors, bank employees and police officers.
 In 2003, a raid by the Information Commissioner's Office (ICO) was made as part of Operation Motorman on the home of private investigator Steve Whittamore.
 This resulted in seizure of records including more than 13,000 requests for confidential information from newspapers and magazines.

 In 2006, Information Commissioner Richard Thomas stated that hundreds of journalists may have illegally bought private information.
 In 2006, the Metropolitan Police Service (Scotland Yard) seized records from another private investigator, Glenn Mulcaire, and found a target list with over 4,000 names on it.
 Release of "the totality of the Mulcaire information" has not yet been achieved but has been requested through the courts.
 According to The Guardian, that seized material included 4,332 names or partial names, 2,987 mobile phone numbers.
 30 audiotapes, and 91 pin codes for accessing voicemail.

 There is no indication of a systematic effort by the Met to identify or notify the thousands of potential victims whose names were obtained during the taping of Rees's phone in 1999 or the raid on Whittamore's premises in 2003.
 After the raid on Glenn Mulcaire's premises in 2006, the Met reportedly alerted the royal household and five other victims who would be included on the formal indictment of Mulcaire.
 The Met also claimed they notified "select individuals with national-security concerns: members of the government, the police and the military."

 The precise number of phone hacking victims is unknown, but a Commons Home Affairs Select Committee report noted in July 2011 that "as many as 12,800 people may have been victims or affected by phone hacking."
 It was estimated in July 2011 that only 170 of these victims had been informed.
 In October 2011, it was estimated that only 5%, or about 200, of people whose confidential information had been acquired by Mulcaire had been notified.